Capacity and Consent

 3.4 Section 20 Accommodation - Obtaining Parental Consent

-A Court of Appeal hearing (L B Hackney v Williams & Anor EWCA Civ 26) confirmed that 'Consent' under any of the Section 20 provisions was not a statutory requirement as such.
+The Supreme Court in Williams and another (Appellants) v London Borough of Hackney (Respondent) UKSC 37 confirmed that 'Consent' under any of the Section 20 provisions was not a statutory requirement as such.
 It stated that the local authority has a duty to provide accommodation for children, (subject to a parent being able to legally object and / or remove) where the person who had been caring for them was 'prevented (whether or not permanently and for whatever reason) from providing them with suitable accommodation or care'.